Digital Signatures

 What prevents someone from reusing a digital signature?

 Good question.
-After all, if the private key will unlock any output locked to an address, why can't someone take the digital signature and use it to do the same thing?
+After all, if the private key can unlock any output locked to an address, why can't someone take the digital signature and use it to do the same thing?

 Answer: Because every digital signature is tied to a transaction.